isabella232/dynamic-media-classic.en-1/help/fonts.md

 >[!NOTE]
 >
->Scene7 recommends uploading all font styles (bold, italic, bold/italic, and regular) if you plan to use fonts in template layers.
-Scene7 needs these font styles to process requests.
+>Dynamic Media Classic recommends uploading all font styles (bold, italic, bold/italic, and regular) if you plan to use fonts in template layers.
+Dynamic Media Classic needs these font styles to process requests.
 Uploading all PostScript/Adobe Type 1 files associated with a font is also recommended because some of these fonts contain detailed kerning information.

 ## Uploading font files {#uploading-font-files}